Barbara Hastings - Chief Executive

 Barbara has a remit for representing the third sector within the Scottish Government and at a strategic level with community planning partners and therefore wants to hear your views on how effective, innovative and supportive the sector is and the impact it has in providing much needed services for the residents of North Ayrshire.

 I’ve been employed with TACT since 1999 (formerly known as Volunteer Centre North Ayrshire).
-I was originally employed as part-time administrator and since then have been promoted to Office Manager.
+I was originally employed as part-time administrator and then I was promoted to Office Manager before becoming the organisation’s Finance Manager.

 My main role is overseeing all finances and processing payroll.
 I am also currently Company Secretary to the Board of Directors.